jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 Overall, the `get_args` method returns a tuple of the input features, output features, and random seed used for constructing the model.

 ### Method **`_generate_merged_ids`** Overview
 The method `_generate_merged_ids` takes in two tensors, `input_ids` and `target_ids`, and merges them together to create a unified tensor.
-This method is used for PEFT (Positional Encoding Fine-Tuning) based fine-tuning.
+This method is used for PEFT (Pre-training Encoder-Decoder Fine-Tuning) based fine-tuning.

 If `target_ids` is None, indicating that the method is being called during evaluation of the validation/test sets in the training loop, the method creates attention masks for the `input_ids` and returns the `input_ids` tensor along with the stacked attention masks.

 If `target_ids` is not None, the method iterates over each sample in `input_ids` and `target_ids`.
-It removes the left padding from both `input_ids` and `target_ids` and concatenates them together.
-The resulting tensor is added to a list called `merged_input_and_targets`, and the length of the merged tensor is stored in the `lengths` list.
+It removes the left padding from both `input_ids` and `target_ids`, concatenates them together, and appends the merged tensor to a list called `merged_input_and_targets`.
+It also keeps track of the lengths of the merged tensors in a list called `lengths`.

-Since the merged `input_ids` and `target_ids` may have different lengths due to the removal of left padding, the method finds the maximum length among all the merged tensors.
-It then adds left padding to align all the merged tensors to the same length and generates attention masks for the non-padding part of the input.
-The padded merged tensors and attention masks are stored in the `merged_input_and_targets` and `attention_masks` lists, respectively.
+Since the merged input and target tensors may have different lengths after removing the left padding, the method finds the maximum length among all the merged tensors.
+It then adds left padding to align all the merged tensors to the same length using the `_add_left_padding` method.
+Additionally, it generates attention masks for each merged tensor using the `_create_attention_mask` method and appends them to a list called `attention_masks`.

 Finally, the method returns the stacked tensor of merged input and target tensors (`merged_input_and_targets`) and the stacked tensor of attention masks (`attention_masks`).

 #### **Method Details**
 This code defines a method `_generate_merged_ids` within a class.
 The purpose of this method is to merge `input_ids` and `target_ids` together to create a unified tensor that can be passed into a model.
 It also generates attention masks for the merged tensors.

 The method first checks if `target_ids` is None.
 If it is not a tensor, it means that it is None during evaluation of the validation/test sets in the training loop.
-In this case, attention masks are created for each `input_id` and returned along with the `input_ids`.
+In this case, it creates attention masks for each `input_id` and returns `input_ids` along with a stacked tensor of attention masks.

 If `target_ids` is a tensor, the method proceeds to merge `input_ids` and `target_ids` by concatenating them together.
-Before concatenation, the left padding is removed from both `input_ids` and `target_ids`.
-The left padding is determined by the `remove_left_padding` function, which is not shown in the provided code.
+Before concatenation, it removes the left padding from both `input_ids` and `target_ids`.
+The left padding is removed using the `remove_left_padding` function, which is not shown in the provided code.

 After merging, the method appends the merged sample ids to a list `merged_input_and_targets` and keeps track of their lengths in the `lengths` list.

-Since the merged `input_ids` and `target_ids` may have different lengths due to the removal of left padding from `target_ids`, the method aligns them to the same length by adding left padding.
-The maximum length among all the merged samples is determined as `max_length`.

-For each merged sample, the method adds left padding using the `_add_left_padding` function (not shown in the provided code) and generates an attention mask for the non-padding part of the input using the `_create_attention_mask` function.
+Next, the method determines the maximum length among all the merged sample ids.
+It then adds left padding to align all the merged sample ids to the same length.
+The left padding is added using the `_add_left_padding` function, which is not shown in the provided code.

-Finally, the method returns the merged input and target tensors as well as the attention masks as a tuple.
+Finally, the method generates attention masks for each merged sample id and appends them to the `attention_masks` list.
+It returns a stacked tensor of the merged input and target ids, along with a stacked tensor of the attention masks.

 ### Method **`_add_left_padding`** Overview
 The method `_add_left_padding` takes three parameters: `input_ids`, `max_length`, and `pad_value`.
 It adds left padding to the `input_ids` tensor.